dmesser/ocp-3.6-cns-3.5-lab/lab-guide/docs/module-3-using-cns.md

 We will store this encoded value in an OpenShift secret.

-&#x3009;Create a file called `cns-secret.yml` with the as per below (highlight shows where to put encoded password):
+&#8680; Create a file called `cns-secret.yml` with the as per below (highlight shows where to put encoded password):

 <kbd>cns-secret.yml:</kbd>